 The Amazing Power of the Upward Spiral

-Stop letting these eight thinking vices lock you into downward spiral mode.
+Stop letting these eight thinking vices lock you into a downward spiral.

 Posted Mar 10, 2018

 Since ancient times, spirals have represented the journey of life.
 In nature, they are emblematic of progress and possible growth.
 They are part of our very essence—from fingerprints to the galaxy we live in.

 The legendary default reference to spirals in psychology has always been the downward spiral.
 We’re warned that if we make one false move, we’re done.
 That once we’re on the wrong path, we can’t turn it around.

 Luckily, positive psychology research is challenging these damaging, long-held beliefs.
 University of Michigan’s Barbara Frederickson’s broaden-and-build theory of positive emotions suggests that while negative emotions narrow thought-action repertoires that trigger fight-or-flight behaviors, positive emotions help broaden them.
 In other words, when we focus on what’s working well, we widen our attention and cognition.
 It turns out that we are capable of initiating upward spirals.

 Upward spirals help us generate needed momentum in the face of life’s non-linear path.
 They bring us to a whole new level of productive thinking and behaviors.
 They help us redirect our energies—so we can capitalize on our strengths and leverage our resources.
 They keep us from defaulting into downward spiral mode—the one we’re often taught to expect when life’s storms shake us up.

 Avoiding these eight downward spiral thinking types can help you unlock the amazing power of your upward spiral.